decenomy/DSW/doc/README.md

-Dash Diamond Core
+DashDiamond Core
 =============

 Setup
 ---------------------
-[Dash Diamond Core](https://dashdiamond.net//) is the original Dash Diamond client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Dash Diamond transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[DashDiamond Core](https://dashdiamond.net//) is the original DashDiamond client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DashDiamond transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash Diamond Core on your native platform.
+The following are some helpful notes on how to run DashDiamond Core on your native platform.

 ### Unix